-After the Cultural Revolution started in 1966, many Lamas were forced to turn secular, and numerous precious scriptures were burned.
-Until 1976, out of the 2,700 temples originally in Tibet, only 8 were left.
-Jokhang Temple, built more than 1,300 years ago before the Tang Dynasty and the most important temple in Tibet, was also ransacked during the Cultural Revolution.
+After the start of the Cultural Revolution n 1966, many lamas were forced to turn secular, and numerous precious scriptures were burned.
+Until 1976, out of the 2,700 temples originally in Tibet, only eight were left.
+Jokhang Temple, built more than 1,300 years ago—before the Tang Dynasty—and the most important temple in Tibet, was also ransacked during the Cultural Revolution.

 In China, the cultivation of Taoism has an ancient history.
-More than 2,500 years ago, Laozi left behind the Dao De Jing comprised of 5,000 characters.
+More than 2,500 years ago, Laozi left behind the Dao De Jing, comprising 5,000 characters.
 It is the essence of Taoist cultivation.
-The spread of the Dao De Jing was not limited to Eastern countries; many Western countries also translated it into their native languages.
+The spread of the Dao De Jing was not limited to Eastern countries; it was translated into the native languages of many Western countries.
 Yet during the Cultural Revolution, Laozi was criticized as hypocritical, and the Dao De Jing was deemed “feudal superstition.”

-Even more brutal and tragic was the persecution launched in July 1999 by then-Party leader Jiang Zemin toward Falun Gong (also known as Falun Dafa) and its cultivators, who practice Truthfulness, Compassion, Tolerance.
+Even more brutal and tragic was the persecution, launched in July 1999 by then-Party leader Jiang Zemin, of Falun Gong (also known as Falun Dafa) and its cultivators, who practice truthfulness, compassion, and tolerance.
 Furthermore, the Party carries out organ harvesting from living Falun Gong practitioners, a crime that has never before existed on the planet.

-During a short few decades, the CCP completely devastated thousands of years of China’s traditional culture, moral values, and beliefs in self-cultivation.
-As a result, people no longer believed in gods, turned away from god, and experienced a spiritual emptiness and corruption of moral values.
-Thus society worsened day by day.
+During a few decades, the CCP completely devastated thousands of years’ worth of China’s traditional culture, moral values, and beliefs in self-cultivation.
+As a result, people no longer believed in gods, turned away from gods, and experienced a spiritual emptiness and corruption of moral values.
+Thus, society worsened by the day.

 2. In the West: Infiltrating and Restricting Religions